Health and Physical Education

 |Staff Contact||Matthew Honner

-This subject is divided into two components, the health component and the practical component.
+This course is divided into a health component and a practical component.

-The practical component includes a range of sporting activities that encourage students to improve basic ball handling, coordination, gameplay and physical fitness skills.
-The focus is the development of skills and game knowledge to improve performance; however, students will be expected to develop and display personal qualities, attitudes, and behaviours consistent with positive outcomes for individuals and groups.
+The practical component extends the range of sports activities that students have covered in the compulsory courses in years 8 and 9.
+The development of skills and game knowledge to improve performance is the focus, however, students will also be expected to develop and display personal qualities, attitudes and behaviours consistent with positive outcomes for individuals and groups.

 Tasks may include:

 Practical participation is an essential element of the curriculum.
 Students who cannot take part on medical/health grounds require notes from parents/carers.